-It’s the world’s most popular graduate management program.
+What is an MBA degree?
+It’s the world’s most popular graduate management degree program.
 Employers overwhelmingly agree that it prepares you well to succeed at their companies.
-But what is an MBA all about?
-How do you know an MBA degree is right for you?
+But how do you know an MBA is right for you?

-There are plenty of factors to consider when deciding on doing your MBA, including admissions requirements, cost, curriculum, finding out which schools are the best fit and how an MBA can change your career.
+MBA stands for Master of Business Administration.
+There are plenty of factors to consider when deciding on doing your MBA, including MBA admission requirements, cost, curriculum, finding out which schools are the best fit and what you can do with an MBA too.

 Below, we run you through the key things to think about as you research top MBA programs, and we hear from MBA admissions directors and students to get their advice and find out more about their MBA experiences.